 This recipe is similar to my Baked Barbecue Tofu, but the whole barbecue sauce thing can be a little bit limiting.
 Do you want barbecue sauce in your stir fry or salad?
 Maybe not.
 If you’re still skeptical about tofu, try it baked–really, I think you’ll change your mind.
 It’s marinated so it’s flavorful, not bland.
+Using a tofu press helps the tofu absorb as much of the marinade as possible.
 Baking it makes it chewy, not mushy.
 Barbecue tofu is awesome, but this baked tofu recipe has a savory Asian-inspired flavor that makes it work in a variety of dishes–stir fries, salads, and especially Peanutty Quinoa Bowls.

 Peanutty Quinoa Bowls?
 Yes!
 These are so easy.
 You toss some quinoa and some veggies with peanut sauce and serve it with a few slices of baked tofu (either homemade or store-bought).
 You can do this!
 This recipe makes two servings; if you’re not sharing, throw the second bowl in the fridge and eat it tomorrow.

 Quinoa and veggies tossed with homemade peanut sauce and topped with baked tofu.

 - 1 teaspoon olive oil

 - 1 small red bell pepper, seeded and diced